emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Computing the Compound MAC {#computing-compound-mac}

-For inner methods that generate keying material, further protection against man-in-the-middle attacks is provided through cryptographically binding keying material established by both TEAP Phase 1 and TEAP Phase 2 conversations.
+For inner methods that generate keying material, further protection against on-path attacks is provided through cryptographically binding keying material established by both TEAP Phase 1 and TEAP Phase 2 conversations.
 After each successful inner EAP authentication, EAP EMSK and/or MSKs are cryptographically